mir4ef/mea2n/README.md

 If you want, you can run the client side separately from node with `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the client side source files.
 To run the app with a secure connection (`https`) please use the `--ssl` flag - `ng server --ssl` - and change the protocol to `https` - `https://localhost:4200/`.
 It is **recommended** to run it with the secure flag to be closer to the prod env, which uses the secure protocol.

+**Note**: If you want to listen for client side changes and auto build the client side and still use the node URL, you can use `npm run build:watch`, but this won't auto refresh the browser.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.

 ## API Documentation

 Run `npm run apidocs` to generate the documentation.
 Start the server and navigate to `http://localhost:port/documentation/api`.
 Run `npm run apidocs:watch` to watch and automatically generate the documentation.
 The swagger definitions can be set in the `swaggerDef.js` file located under the `server` folder.

-Note that if you are using the `lite server` to view the documentation, the 'Try it out!' button will return errors (`404`s).
+**Note**: If you are using the `lite server` to view the documentation, the 'Try it out!' button will return errors (`404`s).
 If you want to use the button, it is recommended to view the docs using the node server URL.

 ## Build